eap/eap.github.io/_projects/1_project.md

 ### Computer Repair

 A common problem on these old trucks is leaking electrolytic capacitors on the EEC-IV control computer.
-The electrolyte can leak and is very corrosive; capable of destroying traces on the board.
-Luckily the board is very simple in construction with a single layer on each side so a common repair is to pull and replace these capacitors.
+The electrolyte will leak from the base of the capacitor and is very corrosive; capable of destroying traces on the board.
+Luckily the board is very simple in construction with a single layer on each side making it straightforward to repair at home.

-I sourced some aluminum-polymer capacitors from Digikey and did the repair at home.
-The project took a little longer than expected due to my first Digikey order being lost in the mail, but even with the cost of conformal coating and other supplies it was $84.26 which is about 1/5 the cost of a reman ECU.
+I sourced some aluminum-polymer capacitors from Digikey for the repair.
+The project took a little longer than expected due to my first Digikey order being lost in the mail, but even with the cost of conformal coating, solder wick, a solder sucker, and other supplies it was $84.26 which is about 1/5 the cost of a reman ECU.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">